 The dynamic duo of Uruguay met on a circumstance of fate.
 Both had moved to New York City for dreams - Ben an electronic music producer, and Stepha a model - however, the realities of the city soon led to a string of struggles.
-In the midst of a difficult time, the neighborhood bakery on Frederick Douglas and 117th provided a space of serenity.
+In the midst of homelessness, the neighborhood bakery on Frederick Douglas and 117th provided a space of serenity.

-One year later, we started talking about a band name.
+One year later, after making ‘Sabrina Segment’, we started talking about a band name.
 We mulled over a few....
-But something about feeling the slow rock of the train while the sun washed the city in a faded blue/gold haze made “Uruguay” come to mind.
+But something about feeling the slow rock of the train while the sun washed the city in a faded blue/gold haze made ‘Uruguay’ come to mind.
 We returned to the bakery to tell the woman how much she meant to us and our band, but sadly there were no remnants left.
 The bakery had since shut down and replaced by a commercial real estate firm.

-Today, Uruguay is an undeniable force in the realm of electronic pop.
-Taking a grungier approach to the genre, the group harnesses influences from Flying Lotus and dark feminine narratives like FKA Twigs.
-These inflections have been translated into a neon kaleidoscopic of sonic waves through their organic production and dynamic vocals.
+Today, Uruguay is on their way to becoming an undeniable force in the realm of anti-pop.
+Taking a grungier approach to the genre with their three singles to date, the group harnesses influences from SOHN and dark narratives like FKA Twigs, Billie Eilish, and Radiohead.
+These inflections have been translated into a vibrant kaleidoscopic of sonic waves through which their organic production and haunting vocals leave a lasting impression.